owl4ce/dotfiles/README.md

 </details>

 ## :cherry_blossom: Setup
 This is step-by-step how to install these **.files** for automatic setup OpenboxWM custom environment.
+Just [R.T.F.M](https://en.wikipedia.org/wiki/RTFM).

 ##